Rockin' the Big House

 - Single entry - no exit and re-entry will be permitted.

 - Tickets $75 inclusive of service charge - SOLD OUT!

-Guests at the show will enjoy live music, specialty food trucks and restaurants, featuring Otter Creek Farms Food Truck.
+Guests at the show will enjoy live music, specialty food trucks and restaurants, featuring Otter Creek Farms Food Truck, Curry Original who are donating all proceeds to United Way.
 Other food vendors include: